 There is a standard first aid kit in the cabin: a green box located on the upper shelf in the book case in the main room.
-You must bring your own personal medication, if any.
+There is an eye-wash station mounted on the wall to the left of the sink in the laboratory.
+You must bring your own personal medication, if needed.

 All fieldwork at the Kobbefjord Field Site is done at your own risk.
 We encourage you to tell your colleagues and fellow fieldworkers if you have any known diseases that require medication (e.g. diabetes and heart problems) and if you have any known allergies.
-GINR or Asiaq will take no responsibility for any problems relating to your personal health.
+GINR or Asiaq will take no responsibility or liability for any problems relating to your personal health.
 The GINR and Asiaq researchers working on the monitoring programme have all had first aid training.
 It is recommended that visiting scientists and students have at least some training before coming to Nuuk.
 If needed, transportation to the local hospital can be arranged via boat transfer or helicopter.
 Please note that any evacuation will be carried out at your own cost.
 Therefore, make sure you are properly insured beforehand.